 Zippers: ¾ Zip, Full Zip, No Zip

 Mummy bags typically have a ¾-length side zip that requires some wriggling to get in and out of and can’t be opened up completely should you want to zip the sleeping bag together with another compatible bag.
-That’s why for camping, we prefer a bag that fully unzips.
-Not only is it easy to create a large and comfortable space for two if you zip it to another bag, but unzipping the bag on its own opens it up for use as a blanket.
-And if the bag has a tough exterior shell, you can use it as an outdoor picnic blanket in a pinch.
+That’s why we prefer a bag that fully unzips for more casual camping.
+Not only is it easy to create a large and comfortable space for two if you can zip one bag to another, but unzipping the bag on its own opens it up for use as a blanket.
+And if the bag has a tough exterior shell, you can also use it as an outdoor picnic blanket in a pinch.

-A third type is the no-zip style, which is limited to a couple designs (none of which made our list), including a handful from Sierra Designs.
+A third type is the no-zip style, which is a more limited offering (none of the options on our current list are this type), including a handful from Sierra Designs.
 The large oval opening requires some modest flexibility and patience to get out of, but going zipper-less can be nice.
-There's no fumbling in the night for the zipper pull, and you don’t have to worry about snags or heat loss (if the bag lacks a good draft tube).
+There's no fumbling in the night for the zipper pull, and you don’t have to worry about snags or heat loss.
 But in the end, we don’t see the zipper-less concept completely taking over the market.
-Put simply, the in-and-out convenience and ability to use the bag as a blanket with a full-zip sleeping bag is the better answer for most campers.
+Put simply, the in-and-out convenience and ability to use your bag as a blanket thanks to a zipper is the better answer for most campers.

 Sleeping Bag Features

-Sleeping bags inherently are barebones, but we’ve seen an uptick in available features on many mid-range and high-end models of late.
-Notable extras worth calling out are built-in pillows or pillow sleeves (the NEMO Forte boasts the former), which are a nice luxury for those annoyed by camp pillows that tend to move in the night.
+Sleeping bags are inherently barebones, but we’ve seen an uptick in available features on many mid-range and high-end models of late.
+Notable extras worth calling out are built-in pillows or pillow sleeves (the Nemo Disco and Forte Endless Promise both boast the latter), which are a nice luxury for those annoyed by camp pillows that tend to move in the night.
 Additionally, integrated blankets, interior pockets for stowing small items like a headlamp, and draft tubes at the collar for trapping warmth are becoming more common.

 Camping sleeping bag (pillow inside Nemo Forte 20)

-Some bags, like The North Face’s One Bag, feature unique warmth-tailoring systems that allow you to customize the amount of insulation depending on conditions.
-And venting options are nice if you tend to run warm, including full-length zippers that allow you to use your bag as a quilt, “gills” along the top of the bag that can be opened up to release some heat (NEMO's Forte includes these), and footbox zippers for sticking just your toes out.
-To be sure, most of these additions won’t be deal-breakers for many, but they can be helpful in deciding between similar models (and we’ve called them out in the write-ups above whenever possible).
+Some bags, like The North Face Cozy One Bag, feature unique warmth-tailoring systems that allow you to customize the amount of insulation depending on conditions.
+And venting options are nice if you tend to run warm, including full-length zippers that allow you to use your bag as a quilt, “gills” along the top of the bag that can be opened up to release some heat (Nemo's Disco and Forte include these), and footbox zippers for sticking just your toes out.
+To be sure, most of these additions aren't absolutely necessary, but they can be helpful in deciding between similar models (and we’ve called them out in the write-ups above whenever possible).

 Crossover Camping and Backpacking Sleeping Bags

 It’s not cheap outfitting an entire camping setup, and for those who plan to add backpacking into the mix, the cost can get out of hand quickly.
 If this sounds like you, choosing a crossover camping/backpacking bag is a viable way to save.
-A few models above can pull double duty for both activities with few compromises, including the NEMO Forte 20 and Kelty Cosmic Down 20.
-Both bags weigh less than 3 pounds, compress reasonably small for stuffing into a pack, and offer enough warmth for most three-season adventures.
+A few models above can pull double duty for both activities with few compromises, including the Nemo Disco Endless Promise 15 and Kelty Cosmic Down 20.
+Both bags weigh less than 3 pounds, compress reasonably small for stuffing into a pack, and offer enough warmth for most 3-season adventures.

 Double Sleeping Bags

-A double sleeping bag is simply a standard sleeping that has doubled in width to accommodate two campers sleeping side-by-side.
+A double sleeping bag is simply a standard sleeping with a doubled width to accommodate two campers sleeping side-by-side.
 These bags are often an effective selling point to get a reluctant partner to finally try out camping.
-But is it worth getting the double bag as opposed to just zipping together two compatible sleeping bags?
-Our simple take is: typically not.
+But is it worth getting the double bag as opposed to just zipping two compatible sleeping bags together?
+In all honesty, typically not.
 While they’re undoubtedly spacious and a touch cheaper than getting two single bags, we’ve never been in a scenario where zipping two bags hasn't worked just as well—and it gives you the flexibility to camp solo as well (Exped's MegaSleep Duo is one of the few to address this issue).
 But who are we to tell you not to get a traditional double bag?
-And if you find it’s what you want, we recommend the aforementioned Exped MegaSleep or NEMO's luxurious Jazz 30 Double.
-Not only is the former a double, but it has enough room inside for an adult on each side and a storm-frightened toddler (or dog) in the middle.
+And if you find it’s what you want, we recommend the aforementioned Exped MegaSleep or Nemo's luxurious Jazz 30 Double.
+Not only is the Exped a double, but it has enough room inside for an adult on each side and a storm-frightened toddler (or dog) in the middle.

 Camping sleeping bag (pulling back blanket in Nemo Jazz 30 Double)